Yair Lapid: Haredim

-Stance on alleged anti-Israel bias
+Stance on anti-Israel bias

-Lapid is a vocal opponent of the BDS movement, which seeks to economically isolate Israel.
-He has said, "We can no longer abandon this battle to the haters of Israel.
+Lapid is a vocal opponent of the BDS movement, which seeks to economically isolate Israel, saying that "we can no longer abandon this battle to the haters of Israel.
 We need to defend Israel's good name in the world.
 They are besmirching us, and the time has come to answer them."
-Lapid has also helped college students in America oppose BDS.
+Lapid has also helped college students in the United States oppose BDS.

-Lapid has spoken out vehemently about alleged United Nations bias against Israel.
-In an op-ed, he excoriated the United Nations Human Rights Council for voting for "61 resolutions condemning human rights abuses across the world, and 67 resolutions which condemned Israel" in the past decade and having its own agenda item on Israel.
+Lapid has repeatedly accused the United Nations of bias against Israel.
+He has sharply criticized the United Nations Human Rights Council for voting for "61 resolutions condemning human rights abuses across the world, and 67 resolutions which condemned Israel" in the past decade, claiming that this demonstrates an agenda against Israel.
 Lapid blames UNESCO for "erasing Jewish history".

-Lapid traces the UN's alleged bias against Israel to the creation of the United Nations Relief and Works Agency for Palestine (UNRWA) in 1950, which services only Palestinian refugees and gives them hereditary status so that the number of refugees has expanded from approximately 750,000 to five million.
+He has pointed to the creation of the United Nations Relief and Works Agency for Palestine (UNRWA) as an example of alleged bias, noting that it services only Palestinian refugees and gives them hereditary status so that the number of refugees has expanded from approximately 750,000 to five million.

+Lapid has in various instances asserted that presenting "both sides" of the conflict in effect "serves Hamas," and has argued in support of only showing the Israeli side.